Restrictions are beginning to be lifted and weddings may be possible in certain circumstances.

 Please see the Church of England website for guidance on how the Coronavirus outbreak has effected various elements of our worship and activities

-To follow life in the White Horse Team in this extraordinary time please sign up for our e-newsletter at the bottom right of this page.
+To follow life in the White Horse Team in this extraordinary time please sign up for our e-newsletter at the right of this page.

 Getting married is a most important step in life and we look forward to helping you prepare for your marriage.
 We offer preparation mornings to which we invite couples who have booked their wedding with us.
 Clergy also meet with each couple on other occasions to plan the service with you.